tyleha/beneathdata/content/3 - Latitude Data.md

 flights.distance.sum()
 ```

-85,000 miles.
-Not bad.
+53,000 miles.
 If only I had loyalty to any one airline!

 ## Wrapup